idamariasofie/slow-design/README.md

 Make all content user friendly on different devices:
 By using suitable media queries and checking these throughout the process, the website is designed with a focus on mobile first.
 Using flexbox to adapt wider screen content down to smaller sized content.

+## User stories
+Below are three descriptions of personas I visualized when designing the Slow Design website.

+Persona 1:
+30-55 years, education in design/ architecture/ lifestyle.
+Has a personal interest in Slow living and creating a better life with high quality products as a part of it.

+Persona 2:
+30-65 years, educator within the field of design, want to be informed about the latest updates within sustainable design and what is coming next.
+Upcoming brands etc.

+Persona 3:
+20- 65 years, working with trend-forecasting, with a focus on the Scandinavian market.
+Wants to stay updated on several fields of design.

 # Design
 The idea was to keep the aesthetic aligned with the concept of Slow Design.
 Less is more, with a focus on clean and minimalistic design.
 I also wanted the website to have a feeling of a printed magazine, therefore I chose to use a serif font.
 Which is typically used for printed magazines.